Storidge/cio-user-docs/cio_cli/backup.md

 `cio backup restore [VOLUMENAME] [OPTIONS]`

-Restore from a backup to a new volume
+Restore from backup identifier to a new volume

 <h3>Options</h3>